BackBack

 Broadcast Oat seed evenly over your planting area in the spring or fall.
 Lightly rake them into the soil after broadcasting.
 Water thoroughly at the time of sowing and continue to water consistently until the seeds germinate.
 Watering well is very important for good germination.

-How Much Oat Seed do I need?
+How Much Oat Seed Do I Need?

 The seeding rate for Oats is approximately four pounds of seed per 1,000 square feet.
 That means one pound covers about 250 square feet, three pounds covers about 750 square feet, and five pounds covers about 1,250 square feet.
-Alternatively, measure your garden and use the following equation to calculate how many pounds of Oat seed you need based on the square footage of the space you want to cover: (4 lbs of Oat seed / 1,000 sq. ft.) x (square footage of your garden) = amount of Oat seed you need in pounds.
+You can measure your garden and use the following equation to calculate how many pounds of Oat seed you need based on the square footage of the space you want to cover: (4 lbs of Oat seed / 1,000 sq. ft.) x (square footage of your garden) = amount of Oat seed you need in pounds.
 If you buy extra, store the excess in a cool, dry, dark place and use it again another season.

-How often to water Oats
+How Often to Water Oats

 Oats grow best in cool, moist conditions.
 Drought can cause oats to be stunted and not mature properly.
 If you are going through a dry spell, water oats thoroughly twice a week.

-When and How to Terminate Oats when used as a Cover Crop
+When and How to Terminate Oats When Used as a Cover Crop